eclipse-archived/codewind-docs/docs/_documentations/remote-install-operator.md

 $ kubectl create -f ./deploy/crds/codewind.eclipse.org_codewinds_crd-oc311.yaml
 ```

-For other versions of OpenShift and Kubernetes:
+For other versions of OpenShift and Kubernetes, including:
+- Openshift 4.x
+- Code Ready Containers  1.16.2 BuildDate:2020-02-03T23:11:39Z
+- Kubernetes 1.16+

 ```
 $ kubectl create -f ./deploy/crds/codewind.eclipse.org_keycloaks_crd.yaml
 $ kubectl create -f ./deploy/crds/codewind.eclipse.org_codewinds_crd.yaml
 ```

 9\.
-Deploy the operator (download the images into your cluster):
+Deploy the Codewind operator into the cluster:

 `$ kubectl create -f ./deploy/operator.yaml`

 ## 2. Configure the default configuration map
 1\.
-The Codewind operator default settings can be found in the [`https://github.com/eclipse/codewind-operator/blob/master/deploy/codewind-configmap.yaml`](https://github.com/eclipse/codewind-operator/blob/master/deploy/codewind-configmap.yaml) file.
+The Codewind operator default settings can be found in the configuration map [`https://github.com/eclipse/codewind-operator/blob/master/deploy/codewind-configmap.yaml`](https://github.com/eclipse/codewind-operator/blob/master/deploy/codewind-configmap.yaml) file.
 Save this file to your system.

 2\.
 Modify the file setting the `ingressDomain` value to one specific to your cluster.
 The ingress domain is appended to any routes and URLs created by the operator.
-It must already be registered in your DNS service and must resolve correctly from both inside and outside of the cluster.
+The ingress must already be registered in your DNS service and must resolve correctly from both inside and outside of the cluster.

+**Tip:** If you are installing into a hosted cloud platform the ingress domain is usually displayed on your cloud service dashboard.

+Here is an example configuration map file:

 ```yaml
 apiVersion: v1